sbartlett97/WebScrptCW/README.md

 ***
 Another decision I made was to keep the public files for the unattended display separate form the files used for the configuration page.
 I decided to do this again so that it was easier to see which files were used for the different parts of the system, as well as to ensure there were no mix-ups when routing the requests to the right place.

+## Implementation Rationale
+When I initially began implementing the system, it started off by using different full html pages with their own css for each page that could be displayed on the unattended display.

+I did this at the time because I did not know how else to implement what I needed.
+After a while, when I was thinking about the ability to display different types of messages it became clear that this was not going to work, especially if I decided to implement the ability for users to add their own pages to the system.

+From this I stumbled across ejs, which allows the creation of different 'chunks' of a webpage that can be combined together based off of conditional statements embedded in the page itself.
+This made it more feasible to create the users pages as well.

 ***
-## Implementation Rationale